General meaning

 A break or an ultimatum opens a relational crossroads.

-On the emotional level, the Scythe and the Crossroads together often speak of a separation, a clash, or an ultimatum that forces consideration of other scenarios for romantic life.
-It may involve a couple that breaks up and must choose how to reorganize, a relationship that abruptly reaches a point of no return, or a clear decision to no longer accept certain dynamics.
-The Crossroads remind that the cut is not enough: one must then take responsibility for the chosen road, whether it is that of singlehood, a new story, or a different reconstruction.
+On an emotional level, the Scythe and the Crossroads together often signify a separation, a clash, or an ultimatum that compels consideration of alternative scenarios for romantic life.
+It may involve a couple that breaks up and must decide how to reorganize, a relationship that abruptly reaches a point of no return, or a clear decision to no longer accept certain dynamics.
+The Crossroads remind us that the cut is not sufficient: one must then take responsibility for the chosen path, whether it leads to singlehood, a new story, or a different reconstruction.

 Work and vocation